-A QIT calibrated for microparticle MS that is employed to levitate dye-labeled polystyrene microspheres and study the associated fluorescence spectra, is presented in \cite{Trevi07}.
+A QIT calibrated for microparticle MS that is employed to levitate dye-labelled polystyrene microspheres and study the associated fluorescence spectra, is presented in \cite{Trevi07}.
 The absolute mass and electric charge of the particle are resolved by measuring its secular oscillation frequencies.
-The microsphere radius is calculated by employing the Lorenz-Mie theory \cite{Mie1908, Lock09, Herg12, Mish09} to interpret the fluorescence emission spectrum, that is dominated by optical cavity resonances \cite{Trevi07}.
-The laser-induced coalescence of two conjoined polystyrene spheres levitated in a QIT, is investigated by monitoring optical morphology dependent resonances (MDRs) that show up in the fluorescence emission spectrum \cite{Trevi09}.
+The microsphere radius is calculated by employing the Lorenz-Mie theory \cite{Mie1908, Lock09, Herg12, Mish09} to interpret the fluorescence emission spectrum dominated by optical cavity resonances \cite{Trevi07}.
+The laser-induced coalescence of two conjoined polystyrene spheres levitated in a QIT is investigated by monitoring optical morphology dependent resonances (MDRs) that show up in the fluorescence emission spectrum \cite{Trevi09}.
 Surface tension drives the heated bisphere into an individual sphere.
-At the end of the structural transformation phase, the particle dimensions are inferred by analyzing the frequency shifts of the non-degenerate azimuthal MDRs.
+At the end of the structural transformation phase, particle dimensions are inferred by analyzing the frequency shifts of the non-degenerate azimuthal MDRs.
 The relaxation time of the viscous sphere is then used to infer the polystyrene viscosity and temperature.
-An overview of light scattering experiments aimed at measuring one or more elements of the scattering matrix as functions of the scattering angle, for ensembles of randomly oriented small irregular particles in air is given in \cite{Munoz11}.
+An overview of light scattering experiments aimed at measuring one or more elements of the scattering matrix as functions of the scattering angle, for ensembles of randomly oriented small irregular particles in air, is supplied in \cite{Munoz11}.

-Elastic light scattering shows sensitivity to aerosol particle size, shape, complex refractive index, and the molecular density distribution within the particle.
-As it provides high finesse, the technique is frequently used to achieve real-time information and perform {\em in situ} classification of the aerosol type.
-Elastic light scattering is especially recommmended in discriminating hazardous bioaerosols among normal atmospheric background constituents \cite{Kul11, Tom17, Bou15, Box15}.
-Remarkable progress recorded due to improved theoretical models and enhancement of the computing power has enabled performing numerical simulations that are able to infer light scattering patterns and mechanisms out of very complex and highly irregular systems.
-A new method that provides simultaneous measurements of the back-scattering patterns and of images of single laser-trapped airborne aerosol particles is presented in \cite{Fu17}.
+Elastic light scattering shows sensitivity to aerosol particle size, shape, complex refractive index and molecular density distribution within the particle.
+As it provides high finesse the technique is frequently used to achieve real-time information and perform {\em in situ} classification of the aerosol type.
+Elastic light scattering is especially recommended in discriminating hazardous bioaerosols amongst normal atmospheric background constituents \cite{Kul11, Tom17, Bou15, Box15}.
+Remarkable progress recorded due to improved theoretical models and enhancement of the computing power, enables performing numerical simulations that are able to infer light scattering patterns and mechanisms out of very complex and highly irregular systems.
+A new method that provides simultaneous measurements of back-scattering patterns and of images of single laser-trapped airborne aerosol particles is presented in \cite{Fu17}.

 An algorithm used to calculate electric and magnetic fields inside and around a multilayered sphere is developed in \cite{Ladu17}.
 The algorithm includes explicit expressions for the Mie expansion coefficients inside the sphere.